Purpose & Scope

 It is important to highlight that there may be circumstances where a certain behaviours do not constitute bullying including:

-- reasonable management action carried out in a reasonable manner, such as disciplinary action or performance management
+reasonable management action carried out in a reasonable manner, such as disciplinary action or performance management conducted by Hireup

-For clarity, even if the conduct is not bullying, we expect that you will follow Hireup’s general reporting policy so that we may assist in dealing with the conduct.
+For clarity, even if the conduct is not bullying, we expect that you will follow Hireup’s general reporting policy so that we can investigate further.

 4. Discrimination